 How does it do so?
 Opioids not only have an effect on a person’s physical health their mental health as well.
 In addition to this, opioids also influence the behavior of an individual.

 Opioid abuse, as well as other forms of substance use disorder, has a noticeable, visible impact on behavior.
 Because of this, it is possible and imperative to spot an opioid use disorder before it goes too far.

 When a substance use disorder is identified, it helps loved ones find the right help at the right time.
 This could include detox or other kinds of treatment for opioids.
 Breaking a substance use disorder is difficult, but with the right help, it can be beaten.
 If it is recognized and treated in time, it could help save a person’s life.

 When a person is suffering from an opioid use disorder, it is possible that they will experience mood swings.
 Some individuals even experience personality changes.
 Some of these include behaviors like:

 It is common for those who struggle with opioid use disorders to become violent or confrontational with their family or loved ones.
 Sometimes this even extends to medical providers.

 Lack of Basic Self-Care

-Oftentimes, those suffering from an opioid use disorder won’t take care of themselves.
+Often, those suffering from an opioid use disorder won’t care for themselves.
 Personal hygiene is at an all-time low in these circumstances.

 Those who aren’t taking care of themselves may neglect to: